Be proactive rather than reactive in ensuring that your accessibility accommodation needs are met at University of Maryland University College.

 - Purchase your textbooks from the online bookstore.
 If you need textbooks in alternative format, complete the Alternative Format Request Form.

-- For on-site classes, students who need to audio record their lectures should secure a lightweight, reliable tape or digital recorder and batteries.
+- For on-site class sessions, students who need to audio record their lectures should secure a lightweight, reliable tape or digital recorder and batteries.

-- For on-site classes, students who need special seating should contact Accessibility Services prior to the beginning of class to ensure a proper seat or table will be available in the classroom.
+- For on-site class sessions, students who need special seating should contact Accessibility Services prior to the beginning of class to ensure a proper seat or table will be available in the classroom.

 First Day of Class